Shrnkd/Character-cards-n-stuff/Guides/Group Chat/README.md

 Make sure the characters you pick have no prefilled scenatio.
 If they do - Delete it. you'll be needing that block.
 **Do not use the chat scenario override available in the group setting.** Sure, It solves the issue of having unrelated scenarios specified on each character card - but we already took care of it by deleting those (Or copy pasting them into the creator's notes - if you wish to keep those scenarios for later use).
 #### Now comes the important part:
-Whatever your scenario is. split it into 2:
+Whatever your scenario is. split it into 2 POVs, write the scenario for the first character from it's point of view, and the scenario for the second character from that second character's point of view. that's actually the most important part.